-- In the Harry Potter series, most of the central characters (Harry, Ron, Hermione, Ginny, Draco, Neville, Luna, etc.) are shipped with a lot of other characters, including all of their mortal enemies, their teachers, parents of their classmates, their siblings, and characters who are only mentioned by name a couple of times within the series.
-For instance, Hermione is sometimes shipped with Theodore Nott, whose name is mentioned less than twelve times throughout all seven books, and Blaise Zabini, who was a minor enough character in the first five books that many readers mistook him for a girl.
+- In the Harry Potter series, most of the central characters (Harry, Ron, Hermione, Ginny, Draco, Neville, Luna, etc.) are shipped with a lot of other characters, including all of their mortal enemies, teachers, siblings, parents of their classmates, and characters who are only mentioned by name a couple of times within the series.
+For instance, Hermione is sometimes shipped with Theodore Nott, whose name is mentioned less than 12 times throughout all seven books, and Blaise Zabini, who was a minor enough character in the first five books that many readers mistook him for a girl.
 Additionally, a lot of minor characters, such as Ernie Macmillan and Hannah Abbott, are also shipped together.

 - CSI and its spinoffs are full of this.
 Pick any character and you can probably find fics paring them with every other character if you look hard enough.
 And a few crossing between franchise members.

 - Doctor Who and its spinoffs Torchwood and The Sarah Jane Adventures fuel this: